-Football description: Expected goals (or xG) measures the quality of a chance on goal by calculating the likelihood that a goal will be scored from that location on the pitch during a particular phase of play.
+Expected goals (or xG) measures the quality of a chance on goal by calculating the likelihood that it will be scored from that location on the pitch during a particular phase of play.
 The value produced is linked to several factors from before the attempt at goal was taken.
-For example, the location of the attempt on goal, the body part used, the position of the players on the pitch and the preceding action prior to the attempt. xG is measured on a scale of between 0 and 1, and the lower the score, the less probability of a chance being scored.
-A score of 1 represents a chance that a player would be expected to score every single time.
-For example, a penalty typically registers a score of around 0.7xG, indicating that on 7/10 occasions a penalty will be converted.
+For example, location of the attempt on goal, the body part used, position of the players on the pitch and the preceding action prior to the attempt. xG is measured on a scale between zero and one, the lower the score, the less probability of a chance being scored.
+A score of one represents a chance that a player would be expected to score every single time.
+For example, a penalty typically registers a score of around 0.7xG, indicating that on 7/10 occasions a penalty is converted.
 Now take the same principle and apply it to other attempts at goal, the scores generated indicate that when looking at thousands of attempts at goal with near identical scenarios, a score is created to reflect what the probability of scoring in that situation is.

-Calculation description: xG represents the probability of scoring from a given attempt at goal, based on a statistical model developed over a historical database of shots and their scoring rates.
-Key factors impacting scoring probability include: distance; angle; number of players obstructing the goalmouth; pressure on the shooter; whether the attempt on goal is with the head, foot or body; the goalkeeper position at the time of the attempt on goal.
-The model does not include any variables around an individual player's finishing skill or an individual goalkeeper's ability.
+Represents the probability of scoring from a given attempt at goal.
+Based on a statistical model developed over a historical database of shots and their scoring rates.
+Key factors impacting scoring probability includes: distance; angle; number of players obstructing the goal mouth; pressure on the shooter; whether the shot is struck with the head, foot or body; goalkeeper position at the time of the shot.
+The model does not include any variables around an individual players finishing skill or an individual goalkeeper's ability.